 From a small support group and the occasional seminar, the Macular Degeneration Partnership (so named in 1998), has grown to an international organization that has attracted over 53,000 members.
 Through the website, AMD.org and the toll-free “warm” line, thousands of patients and families are helped.

 And the legacy of Hank and Lilian Nesburn continues – their granddaughter Kristin has followed Dr. Henry and Dr. Tony into ophthalmology.
 Dr. Kristin is beloved by her patients, as her dad and grandfather were before her.
 To round out the family involvement is M. Cristina Kenney, MD, PhD.
-Dr. Kenney is married to Dr. Tony and is head of eye research at the University of California, Irvine.
+Dr. Kenney is professor and head of eye research at the University of California, Irvine and is married to Dr. Tony.
 Not surprisingly, most know her as “Dr. Cris”.

 You need look no further than the history of the organization to see why we care and why we give such personal attention to patients, families and members.